Q1 of 2021

 The total ad spend for the entire 2020 is expected to decline by 14.5% from the previous year, and settle at the £21.5 billion mark, representing a £3.6 billion loss compared to 2019.
 This is despite the sector’s performance in the Q4 relying on festive advertising to counteract the sector’s poor performance for that year.
 Nonetheless, we can expect a decline of 10.5% in ad spend in the final quarter of the year, compared to a similar period a year before.

-To cope with increased demand, some companies are taking on a part time marketing director.
+To cope with increased demand, some companies are doing external marketing reviews to kickstart their marketing activity.